Mahalakshmi-24/code-journal1/README.md

 # Code Journal
+## Jan24,2022

+  * Flex container is parent element,it's also a flex item.

+  * The properties of flex item 'flex-wrap'and 'flex-grow'.

 ## Jan 21,2022

   * Today, i learned how to setup an html progect using command line and
     also gui method.

-  * clamp() - is used to set maximum and minimum font size
+  * clamp() - is used to set maximum and minimum font size.

-  * VW - Viewport width
+  * VW - Viewport width.

   * Learned how to load google fonts.

 ## Jan 20,2022